- Best corner TV mount

 The VESA pattern is the distance behind the four mounting holes located on the back of your TV.
 This pattern is measured in millimeters.

-Every TV mount will tell you what VESA pattern mount is compatible with the unit.
+Every bracket will tell you what VESA pattern mount is compatible with the unit.

 Distance when retracted to the wall